rotate your phone

 WCRP HOUSE

 The client has lived in this village with his parents since childhood.
-As the family expanded, he decided to build a new, larger house on a separate plot of land to accommodate additional
+As the family expanded, he decided to build a new, larger house on a separate plot of land

-family members.
+to accommodate additional family members.
 The building layout was designed in response to the natural wind direction.
-Since the property faces south—and Thailand’s prevailing winds typically come from the south
+Since the property faces south—and

-—the designer positioned the main structure at the back of the site to act as a windbreak.
-A wide green space was left open at the front, providing scenic views while serving as a flexible area
+A wide green space was left open at the front, providing scenic views while serving as a flexible area for outdoor activities.

-This green space flows seamlessly into the swimming pool, poolside terrace, and outdoor activity zones, making it ideal for family gatherings with children, grandchildren, grandparents,
+This green space flows seamlessly into the swimming pool, poolside terrace, and outdoor activity zones, making it ideal for family gatherings with children,

-and friends.
-On the first floor, the layout includes a living room, dining room, and pantry, all connected directly to the poolside terrace for convenient access during outdoor events.
+grandchildren, grandparents, and friends.
+On the first floor, the layout includes a living room, dining room, and pantry, all connected directly to the poolside

-A home theater and guest bedroom are also provided; the latter is designed with flexibility to serve as a bedroom for the client’s parents in the future.
+terrace for convenient access during outdoor events.
+A home theater and guest bedroom are also provided; the latter is designed with flexibility to serve as a

-The second floor contains two spacious master bedrooms—for the client and for his parents—along with a medium-sized bedroom for his sister, located at the center of the plan.
+The second floor contains two spacious master bedrooms—for the client and for his parents—along with a medium-sized bedroom for his sister, located at

-An open void in the middle of the house connects the second-floor corridor with the first floor, allowing fresh air to circulate naturally throughout the home.
-Every area of the residence benefits
+the center of the plan.
+An open void in the middle of the house connects the second-floor corridor with the first floor, allowing fresh air to circulate naturally

-from this airflow, enhancing comfort and supporting energy efficiency.
+throughout the home.
+Every area of the residence benefits from this airflow, enhancing comfort and supporting energy efficiency.

 Architect: Narucha Kuwattanapasiri